 #3 - Inside Bars after a Breakout

-Inside bars are when you have a number of candlesticks clumped together as the price action starts to coil at resistance or support.
-The candlesticks will fit inside of the high and low of a recent swing point as the dominant traders suppress the stock beneath the breakout in order to accumulate more shares.
+Inside bars are when you have many candlesticks clumped together as the price action starts to coil at resistance or support.
+The candlesticks will fit inside of the high and low of a recent swing point as the dominant traders suppress the stock to accumulate more shares.